-- There is an environmental condition, such as limited visibility.

-- Valet mode is active.
+- There is an environmental condition, such as limited visibility. - · Valet mode is active.

-- Track mode is active.

 Take control and drive your vehicle manually.

 When any condition preventing Cruise Control activation is no longer present, Cruise Control should be available.
 If this alert persists throughout subsequent drives, schedule service at your earliest convenience.
 Your vehicle is OK to drive in the meantime.